Skip to main content

 Key terms:

-- Torque - measured in newton metres (Nm) and describes the driving force with which the motor supports the rider when pedalling.
+• torque - measured in newton metres (Nm) and describes the driving force with which the motor supports the rider when pedaling.
 The higher the torque, the more assistance.

 Fat tyre eMTBs